 Overall, a plant based diet is more likely to be beneficial than a high fat diet with a focus on meat to help stabilize uric acid levels.

 It can also help boost heart health due to the increased consumption of fiber, fruit, vegetable, and monounsaturated fats.
-This is important, as studies have shown that people with gout may also have a higher risk of developing heart problems.
+This is important, as

 A doctor may also recommend vitamin C supplements of 500–1,000 milligrams (mg) a day.